-A budget drone that packs a big bite and is perfect for beginners – we review the Syma X5SC-1 upgrade
+A budget drone that packs a big bite and is perfect for beginners – we review the Syma X5SC-2 upgrade

 SYMA X5SC Explorers 2 Drone Review

 SYMA X5SC Drone Review

 The Syma X5SC-2 is almost the perfect blend of the future and the past.
 A quality drone that will give you plenty of fun at a bargain price.
 The Syma could happily sit amongst a more discerning collection of drones or be used by a complete beginner making their first foray into the world of drones.
 Either way, it is hard to be disappointed by this fun loving drone.

 Every now and again you get your hands on something that excites you.
 Now before you start with the rude jokes we are sticking very much to the theme of drones here and we are talking about the upgraded Syma X5SC-1 drone.
-At just £37.99 with Amazon you could be forgiven for thinking that this would be a pretty flimsy piece of drone tech, and although it is obviously never going to compete with the Sparks and Mavics of this world, there is a place in every household for a budget drone such as this.
+At a great price on Amazon you could be forgiven for thinking that this would be a pretty flimsy piece of drone tech, and although it is obviously never going to compete with the Sparks and Mavics of this world, there is a place in every household for a budget drone such as this.

 So with newly found optimism we set about our review of the Syma X5SC-2.

 Our first thoughts on taking the Syma out of the box was that it actually looked like a pretty cool drone.
 The camera is discretely packed away and built in to the slim design of the X5SC-1 and the drone reverts to the white and red original colurs which we prefer.
 Looks only get you so far of course, but this is definitely an improvement on the old X5SC-1

 The propellers feel a little flimsy compared to other models in this price range but other than that there was nothing to be concerned about at all at this stage.